Earthquakes in Washington

 20.4 km---✓ ReviewedUSGS →

-A magnitude 2.6 earthquake was recorded 7 km ENE of Ferndale, Washington on May 29, 2026 at 20:01 UTC.
-At a depth of 20.4 km, the event was shallow crustal.
-Geolocation places the event at 48.872°N, -122.494°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.6 earthquake 7 km ENE of Ferndale, Washington with origin time 20:01 UTC on May 29, 2026.
+The event originated approximately 20.4 km below the surface, classifying it as shallow crustal.
+Coordinates: 48.872°, -122.494°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-27 22:48:57 UTC